The people of Eagle Peak

 Michelle loves to travel, write poetry, read, and spend time with her niece Sophie and nephew Evan when possible.

 Amy was an Eagle Peak parent for over 9 years.
-Her daughter Emily graduated from Eagle Peak and will be a junior at Clayton Valley Charter High School and her son Michael will be a 7th grader at Diablo View.
+Her daughter Emily graduated from Eagle Peak and will be a freshman at Seattle University and her son Michael will be a freshman at Clayton Valley High School.
 Amy previously worked as a Certified Cardiac Technician.
 Amy and her husband Brent are native to the Bay Area and currently live in Concord.

 Lower Elementary Staff: